A deep dive into ‘better’ philanthropy with Genevieve Timmons’ new Savvy Giving

 3. Philanthropy is more commonly being recognised as an ecosystem.
 From the long-established family trusts to community foundations and giving circles, how do you see the different elements of the sector intersecting?

-There are so many fingerprints on giving that we now recognize as critical to effective, contemporary giving.
+There are so many fingerprints on giving that we now recognise as critical to effective, contemporary giving.
 We have moved on from the idea that a small number of very wealthy people make up the philanthropic sector.

 This broader view of the philanthropy ecosystem encourages tapping into quite modest amounts of money which can achieve a lot.
 There are case studies in Savvy #2 about great ideas that grew into substantial outcomes and started with very little money.
 The ecosystem I’ve mapped out is intended to illustrate how it’s a continuum of giving.
 Another critical recognition of the ecosystem is that communities taking the lead in their own philanthropy is an essential part of giving, otherwise you can end up with people donating money to things that are irrelevant or uninformed by local needs and opportunities.
 The communities are what I call the “destination experts” to help donations create the best impact achievable….. also, by understanding the complexity of the ecosystem and making it visible, we can see there is a continuum that links the big donors with the smaller components of giving.